20656 - METHODS AND DATA ANALYTICS FOR RISK ASSESSMENT

 - Face-to-face lectures

-The exam consists of a theory part and a case discussion part.
+The exam consists of a theory part and a group project.

 The theory part features open and closed answer questions.
 It will test the students' understanding of the Bayesian approach to modelling uncertainty, explain concepts and mathematical relations connected to it and use it for estimating numerical quantities in specified problem settings.
 There will be additional questions intended to test the students' familiarity with basic Monte Carlo methods.
 The exam is not open-book: any material outside of what are provided by the instructors is forbidden.

 The group project will consist in developing a risk model based on provided literature.
 The students will be provided with the description of a specific scenario and will develop a model to estimate risks involved.
 The project will test the students ability to understand texts describing risk scenarios, design and apply a Bayesian analysis pipeline based on the text and identify sensible values for the different variables involved.
 This will also involve the analysis of the reliability of the model and test if the students can spot the weak points of the models they develop.

 The group project will give a maximum of 16 points and the theoretical exam will give a maximum of 15 points.